shawngraham/presentations/drew/drew.md

 -despair post & the response & the framing of what I was doing as perhaps more akin to Bethany’s ideas about our ‘lunatic’ moment. does that moment still exist?
 I hope it does

 ---

+## Croxall and Warnick's <br> Taxonomy of Fails

+1 - Technological Failure<br>
+2 - Human Failure<br>
+3 - Failure as Artifact<br>
+4 - Failure as Epistemology<br>
+<p class="fragment fade-up">5 - Failing to Reflect</p>

+Note:
+taxonomy. a strategy for productive fails. move from types 1 & 2 to types 3 & 4. continue the parable of heritagecrowd, the welders: the reporting back, the warts-and-all!
+Croxall and Warnick, working from the perspective of digital pedagogy, identify 4 kinds of fail 1-4, with examples - one thing not mentioned in any of this is the whiteness and maleness of the internet, and of internet culture.
+It might be that everything I’m saying is impossibly tainted by the fact I’m a white guy in tech: and I don’t have the necessary perspective to work out whether or not what I’m saying is dangerous or not.
+-The first two refer to what happened; the second two refer to our response and how we react to the first two (*if* we react at all).
+Perhaps there should be a 5th category: 5 - failing to reflect.

+---

 ## Failure as Pedagogy

 - frameworks and scaffolds